What Is Opioid Tolerance?

 Opioid Tolerance Vs. Dependence Vs. Drug Addiction

-Tolerance is sometimes confused with physical dependence on a drug, as well as a drug addiction.
+Tolerance is sometimes confused with physical dependence on a drug, as well as drug addiction.
 But there are important differences between the three.

 Opioid Tolerance